METALS-Copper set for biggest weekly rise in 14 months as risk appetite improves

 LONDON, April 9 (Reuters) - Copper prices were set for their biggest weekly gain in more than a year after signs that the spread of the coronavirus may be slowing lifted risk assets.

-Benchmark copper on the London Metal Exchange (LME) — which is closed on Friday and Monday for Easter — was down 0.2% at $4,992.50 a tonne in official trading but 3.2% higher this week, the most for any week since February 2019.
+Benchmark copper on the London Metal Exchange (LME) — which is closed on Friday and Monday for Easter — was down 0.2% at $4,990.50 a tonne at 1225 GMT but 3.2% higher this week, the most for any week since February 2019.

 Copper, used in power and construction, has had a torrid two years as a U.S.-China trade war, slowing global economic growth and the coronavirus outbreak pushed prices down from more than $7,000.